Family in Nantong contributes to fight against novel coronavirus

 After a long day's work, Wang Li burst into tears when she saw her five-year-old daughter encouraging her through a video.

-Wang is a nurse from the Nantong First People's Hospital and is currently stationed in Wuhan, capital of Central China's Hubei province and epicenter of the novel coronavirus pneumonia (NCP).
+Wang is a nurse from the Nantong First People's Hospital and is currently stationed in Wuhan, capital of Central China's Hubei province and the city hardest hit by the novel coronavirus pneumonia (NCP) in China.